-The Compensation You May Receive After a Dog Bite Is Based on the Damages You Suffered
+Financial Compensation After a Dog Bite Is Based on the Damages You Suffered

-Our team determines the fairness of a settlement offer by calculating the total value of your damages.
-You may receive compensation for multiple types of economic and non-economic losses, which are your financial and intangible losses, respectively.
-Your economic losses may include:
+Our team determines the fairness of a settlement offer by calculating your total damages.
+After a dog bite incident, you may receive compensation for multiple economic and non-economic losses.

 - Medical expenses